What is Python GIL?

 mutex.release()

-• If this lock is not locked before, acquire() will not block.
+- If this lock was not previously locked, acquire will not block.

-• If another thread has already locked this lock before calling acquire(), it will block until the lock is released.
+- If another thread has already locked this lock before calling acquire, it will block until the lock is released.

 Mutual Exclusion Lock Outside of for Loop